vuxcode/pr1-project-emwiggins/README.md

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.
+It was a challenge creating this program.
+It was difficult at times but still fun.
+I'm surprised over how well it turned out considering I didn't know anything about programming 4 months ago.

 # User Guide

 > Write a clear user guide for how someone should use your program.
+It's a tic-tac-toe game.
+Two people take turns trying to get three in a row.
+You can see in console log (crt+shift+i) who won too.